TFD

 - Pointers are dereferenced with

-like in C, however it goes immediately before the member you're dereferencing, and has maximum precedence over all other symbols..
+*like in C, however it goes immediately before the member you're dereferencing, and has maximum precedence over all other symbols..will dereference once if the variable on the left is a pointer.- Think of

 int *thing = NULL;